odud-by/uae-fdi-resilience-analysis/README.md

 The global financial crisis of 2008–09 reduced inflows by more than 90% between 2007 and 2009.
 Unlike many emerging markets, inflows rebounded within a few years rather than entering prolonged stagnation.
 By 2019, FDI had recovered to nearly USD 17.9 billion, supported by greenfield activity and further expansion across logistics, free zones, and service-related sectors.

 **3. Post-COVID Structural Step-Up**
 The COVID period diverged from conventional crisis patterns: instead of contracting, inflows remained elevated through 2020–2022.
 The post-pandemic phase marked a structural step-up rather than a cyclical rebound.
-In 2023, inflows jumped to USD 30.7 billion, placing the UAE among the leading global FDI destinations and second only to the United States in greenfield project announcements.
-In 2024, inflows reached a record USD 45.6 billion, placing the UAE among the top 10 global destinations and accounting for a dominant share of total inflows into the Middle East.
+In 2023, inflows jumped to USD 30.7 billion, ranking the UAE among the world’s leading FDI destinations and second globally in greenfield project announcements.
+In 2024, inflows reached a record USD 45.6 billion, placing the UAE in the global top 10 and accounting for a dominant share of Middle East inflows.

 The magnitude and consistency of recent inflows across greenfield projects, reinvestments, and diversified sectors suggest that 2023–2024 mark a distinct upward shift rather than a typical cyclical upswing.
 This raises an important policy question: how durable is this momentum under tighter global conditions?